ocaml/ocaml.org/data/tutorials/gs_00_up_and_running.md

 **Note**

-As an alternative to the methods mentionned aboved, the [OCaml Platform Installer](https://github.com/tarides/ocaml-platform-installer) is a new way to install OCaml and the development tools.
+As an alternative to the methods mentioned aboved, the [OCaml Platform Installer](https://github.com/tarides/ocaml-platform-installer) is a new way to install OCaml and the development tools.
 [See below](#up-and-running-with-the-platform-installer) for the instructions.